-Content requirements Reg 2.5(1)(c) The safety case for a facility must contain a description of the facility that gives details of the activities that will, or are likely to, take place at, or in connection with, the facility.
+Content requirement Reg 2.5(1)(c) The safety case for a facility must contain a description of the facility that gives details of the activities that will, or are likely to, take place at, or in connection with, the facility.

-The safety case should list all of the activities that are likely to take place over the stages for which the safety case is submitted.
-The list must be specific and the operator must make an effort to anticipate the different work activities that may reasonably be expected to happen in connection with the facility.
-This means the safety case must not only describe what functions the facility has been designed to perform, but the operator must anticipate any unplanned, or unusual, or contingency activities that might be reasonably expected to happen during the course of facility operations.
+The safety case should list all the activities that are likely to take place over the stages for which the safety case is submitted.
+The list must be specific, and the operator must try to anticipate the different work activities that may reasonably be expected to happen in connection with the facility.
+This means the safety case must not only describe what functions the facility has been designed to perform, but the operator must anticipate any unplanned, or unusual, or contingency activities that might be reasonably expected to happen during facility operations.